-To move up the main pay range, one annual point at a time, teachers will need to have met their objectives and have shown that they are competent in all elements of the Teachers' Standards.
+To move up the main pay range, one annual point at a time, teachers will need to have made good progress towards their objectives and have shown that they are competent in all elements of the Teachers' Standards.
 Teaching should be 'good'.

-In the case of NQTs whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.
+In the case of NQT's whose appraisal arrangements are different, pay decisions will be made by means of the statutory induction process.

-If the evidence shows that a teacher has exceptional performance, the Board of Trustees will consider the use of its flexibilities to award enhanced pay progression.
+If the evidence shows that a teacher has exceptional performance, the governing body will consider the use of its flexibilities to award enhanced pay progression.
 Teaching should be 'outstanding'.

-Judgements will be properly rooted in evidence.
+Judgments will be properly rooted in evidence.
 As a teacher moves up the main pay range, evidence could show:

-- an increasing positive impact on pupil progress, - an increasing impact on wider outcomes for pupils, - improvements in specific elements of practice identified to the teacher, e.g. behaviour management or lesson planning, - work with external bodies and agencies, - an increased impact on the effectiveness of staff and colleagues.
+- an increasing positive impact on pupil progress, - an increasing impact on wider outcomes for pupils, - improvements in specific elements of practice identified to the teacher, e.g. behaviour management or lesson planning, - work with external bodies and agencies, - an increasing impact on the effectiveness of staff and colleagues.